jku/path-traversal-poc/ISSUE-DESCRIPTION.md

 An ideal solution (that disregards backwards compatibility) might include:
 * "meta" should use rolename, not filename, as key
 * specification should not specify how client or repository must store
   metadata: this is an implementation detail.
+* rolename use in URLs, and any required encoding must be specified in spec (so clients are able to download metadata)
 * A "implementer notes" document should give advice on how to store metadata
 * The advice should specify a best known method for filename creation (TBD):
   Some options for the best known method could be: